djkaty/Il2CppInspector/README.md

 ```
   -i, --bin                   Required.
 (Default: libil2cpp.so) IL2CPP binary file input
   -m, --metadata              Required.
-(Default: global-metadata.data) IL2CPP metadata file input
+(Default: global-metadata.dat) IL2CPP metadata file input
   -c, --cs-out                (Default: types.cs) C# output file (when using single-file layout) or path (when using per namespace, assembly or class layout)
   -e, --exclude-namespaces    (Default: System Unity UnityEngine UnityEngineInternal Mono Microsoft.Win32) Comma-separated list of namespaces to suppress in C# output, or 'none' to include all namespaces
   -l, --layout                (Default: single) Partitioning of C# output ('single' = single file, 'namespace' = one file per namespace, 'assembly' = one file per assembly, 'class' = one file per class)
   -s, --sort                  (Default: index) Sort order of type definitions in C# output ('index' = by type definition index, 'name' = by type name).
 No effect when using file-per-class layout
-  -f, --flatten               (Default: false) Flatten the namespace hierarchy into a single folder rather than using per-namespace subfolders.
+  -f, --flatten               Flatten the namespace hierarchy into a single folder rather than using per-namespace subfolders.
 Only used when layout is per-namespace or per-class
-  -g, --no-suppress-cg        (Default: false) Don't suppress generation of C# code for items with CompilerGenerated attribute
-  -n, --suppress-metadata     (Default: false) Suppress method pointers, field offsets and type indices from C# output.
+  -n, --suppress-metadata     Diff tidying: suppress method pointers, field offsets and type indices from C# output.
 Useful for comparing two versions of a binary for changes with a diff tool
+  -k, --must-compile          Compilation tidying: try really hard to make code that compiles.
+Suppress generation of code for items with CompilerGenerated attribute.
+Comment out attributes without parameterless constructors or all-optional constructor arguments.
+Don't emit add/remove/raise on events.
 ```

 Defaults if not specified: